ZcashFoundation/zebra/book/src/dev/rfcs/0004-asynchronous-script-verification.md

 account for the fact that we may start verifying blocks before all of their ancestors are downloaded.

+These optimisations can be delayed until after the initial implementation is complete, and covered by tests:

+- Should we stop storing heights for non-coinbase UTXOs? (#2455)

+- Should we avoid storing any extra data for UTXOs, and just lookup the coinbase flag and height using `outpoint.hash` and `tx_by_hash`? (#2455)

 - The maturity check can be skipped for UTXOs from the finalized state, because Zebra only finalizes mature UTXOs.
-We could implement this optimisation by adding a `TransparentOutputOrigin::MatureCoinbase { output: transparent::Output }` variant, which only performs the spend checks.
-But this optimisation can be delayed after the initial implementation is complete and covered by tests.
+We could implement this optimisation by adding a `Utxo::MatureCoinbase { output: transparent::Output }` variant, which only performs the spend checks. (#2455)